olivrwitt/EDS223-labs/README.md

-# EDS223-labs
+# EDS223 Geospatial Data - Labs
-repo for eds223 labs
+This is the repo for the lab sections of EDS223 Geospatial Data